What is SAP Security?

 For many organizations, SAP applications are under the purview of specific industry and governmental regulations, financial and other compliance requirements.
 This means that the presence of vulnerabilities in SAP applications that could allow unauthenticated access may constitute a deficiency in IT controls for data privacy (e.g., GDPR), financial reporting (e.g., SOX), or industry-specific regulations (e.g., PCI-DSS).
 Any enforced controls that are bypassed via exploitation of these vulnerabilities may cause regulatory and compliance deficiencies over critical areas.

 Violating compliance regulations can lead to fines, business disruption, productivity and revenue loss, and reputation damage that can have long-lasting consequences.
-Downtime from exploited vulnerabilities in applications and custom code can also cost millions of dollars.
-In 2020, the average cost from lost business due to a data breach was $1.5 million2.
-Enforcing security and compliance standards is the best way to avoid this fallout from security incidents of this nature.
+Downtime from exploited vulnerabilities in your SAP environment and custom code can also cost millions of dollars.
+In 2020, the average cost from lost business due to a data breach was $1.5 million 2 .
+Enforcing governance, risk management, and compliance (GRC) standards is the best way to avoid this fallout from security incidents of this nature.

 1. Security hardening of SAP applications

-By implementing a security-by-design approach, relevant security aspects are integrated from the first design phase onwards.
-This is essential to eliminating blindspots and keeping an organization’s business-critical applications secure, available, and compliant.
+By implementing a security-by-design approach, relevant security aspects are integrated from the first design phase.
+Security-by-design eliminates blindspots and keeping an organization’s business-critical applications secure, available, and compliant.
 This approach makes it possible to create a blueprint with security considerations at the forefront and thus avoid complications and risks later on.

-A strong cyber security framework is a good start, including one that integrates leading practices and technologies that enable organizations to continuously detect and monitor their core business systems long past implementation.
+A strong cybersecurity framework is a good start, including one that integrates leading practices and technologies that enable organizations to continuously detect and monitor their core business systems long past implementation.
 One option is the SAP Security Baseline, which defines how to keep SAP systems secure.
 The NIST Cybersecurity Framework can also provide a handy way for establishing a baseline.
 An important part of the NIST Cybersecurity Framework is the focus on the application security layer, which, as noted above, has become a target for attackers.
-Organizations may also have industry-specific or country-specific regulatory compliance processes that provide a means for a baseline.
+Organizations may also have industry-specific or country-specific regulatory compliance processes, such as the protection of personal data, that provide a means for a baseline.

 2. Timely patch management